quasar-team/quasar/Documentation/source/yocto.rst

 ----------------------------------------------------------------------------------------------------------

 |
-| If pygit2 is available at the OPC-UA server build time then later on,
+| If pygit2 is available at the OPC UA server build time then later on,
   from the address-space as well as command line you'll be able to check which project commit has been used to produce the executable.
 | In case you don't have pygit2 via your Yocto/PetaLinux you can use the